 Once you leave the church, head south towards one of the main squares in Budapest, Vörösmarty tér.
 This square houses the world-known Gerbaud Bakery, a good place to sit and have one of its delicious pastries.

 From Vörösmarty square, take Váci utca, the most famous shopping street in Budapest, until you see the Central Market Hall (also called Great Market Hall).
-If you are a bit peckish, the market’s first floor is packed with small food stands that sell all types of dishes.
+If you're feeling a bit hungry, the market’s first floor is packed with small food stands that sell all types of dishes.
 If you prefer to find somewhere to rest and have a proper meal, Váci utca and its adjacent streets have many restaurants.

 From Deák Ferenc tér walk down Andrássy Avenue until you come across the Hungarian State Opera House.
 If you get to the Opera at 3 pm you can do the English-speaking guided tour, which we found curious and definitely worthwhile.

-Our favorite options are: the Budapest dinner cruise with live music which leaves every day at 7pm or, even better, going to a Hungarian Folklore performance and then taking a cruise.
-Even if you aren’t a folk music fan, we recommend attending one of these performances, as you will be pleasantly surprised.
+Our favourite options are the Budapest dinner cruise with live music which leaves every day at 7 pm or, even better, going to a Hungarian Folklore performance and then taking a cruise.
+Even if you'ren’t a folk music fan, we recommend attending one of these performances, as you'll be pleasantly surprised.

 After dinner, we suggest going back to Váci utca and the streets around St. Stephen’s Basilica.
 If you want to stay out a little later, the liveliest area in Budapest is around the Opera House.

 Head to Heroes’ Square bright and early on the metro (line M1 – Hősök tere stop).
 This is one of the city’s main squares, decorated with impressive statues that commemorate the seven Magyar tribes that founded Hungary.